HOME • SEARCH • EMAIL • ABOUT

 In pretreated irradiated animals the level of GSH was significantly higher but LPO level decreased significantly.
 Study showed albino mice pretreated with leaf extract provided protection against gamma irradiation in mice.
 (1)

-Antioxidants and Radioprotection: Study showed mice pretreated with Amaranthus extract was protected against various biochemical changes.
+Antioxidant and Radioprotection: Study showed mice pretreated with Amaranthus extract was protected against various biochemical changes.
 Results support the postulate that increased ROS induced by radiation exposure may be involved in some of the aversive effects of stress.
 Antioxidants in the extract are able to cope with radiation-induced oxidative stress to some extent, and may be due to the synergistic effects of some herb constituents.
 (3) Study showed Amaranth supplementation provides antioxidative efficacy and benefits in learning performance after ionizing radiation exposure to the brain.

-Radioprotective / Antioxidant Constituents: Methanolic extract of Ap increased survivability in Swiss albino mice against lethal dose of gamma radiation.
+Radioprotective / Antioxidant Constituents: Methanolic extract of A. paniculatus increased survivability in Swiss albino mice against lethal dose of gamma radiation.
 Radiation induced augmentation in MDA, protein, and glycogen content of liver is significantly ameliorated by amaranth extract, and radiation-induced depletion in glutathione and cholesterol is checked by treatment with AE.
 Protection may be attributed to synergistic effects of constituents rather than a single factor, as all constituents are well known antioxidants.
 (8)

 Antioxidant: (1) The ability of A. paniculatus extract to act as a free radical scavenger or hydrogen donor was revealed by DPPH radical-scavenging activity assay.
-(2) Amaranth seeds, in a dose-dependent manner, can act as a moderate protective agent against fructose-induced changes in rats by reducing lipid peroixidation and by enhancing the antioxidant capacity.
+(2) Amaranth seeds, in a dose-dependent manner, can act as a moderate protective agent against fructose-induced changes in rats by reducing lipid peroxidation and by enhancing the antioxidant capacity.

 Saponins / Toxicity Study / Safety: Study concludes that the low content of saponins in amaranth seeds and their relatively low toxicity